Battleship: Rise of air power

 As early as 1914, the British Admiral Percy Scott predicted that battleships would soon be made irrelevant by aircraft.
-Between 1916 and 1918, US Admiral William Fullam published a series of papers stating that aircraft would become an independent strike arm of the fleet, and argued that the s then under construction should be converted to aircraft carriers than scrapped.
+Between 1916 and 1918, US Admiral William Fullam published a series of papers stating that aircraft would become an independent strike arm of the fleet, and he argued that the s then under construction should be converted to aircraft carriers rather than be scrapped.
 By the end of World War I, aircraft had successfully adopted the torpedo as a weapon.
 In 1921 the Italian general and air theorist Giulio Douhet completed a hugely influential treatise on strategic bombing titled The Command of the Air, which foresaw the dominance of air power over conventional military and naval forces.

 In 1921, US General Billy Mitchell used the ex-German dreadnought in a series of bombing tests conducted by the Navy and Army.
 The test involved a series of attacks on the stationary, unmanned ships using low-level, land-based bombers dropping bombs that ranged from 550 to 2000 lb.
 Ostfriesland was sunk by the heaviest bombs, though Mitchell broke the rules of the tests and the subsequent report concluded that had the ship been crewed, underway, and firing back at the aircraft, damage control teams aboard Ostfriesland could have managed any damage inflicted.
 Mitchell and his supporters nevertheless embarked on a public campaign that falsely claimed that Ostfriesland was a super-battleship, and the quick sinking proved that battleships were obsolete.
-Mitchell would eventually be subjected to a court martial, convicted, and discharged from the Army over his insubordinate tactics.
+Mitchell would eventually be subjected to a court-martial, convicted, and discharged from the Army over his insubordinate tactics.